1. Home

 Business Taxes Overview

-For general information from the New Mexico Small Business Development Center on the different types of business taxes, Click on Taxes Under Various Forms Of Business.
+For general information from the New Mexico Small Business Development Center on the different types of business taxes, click on Taxes Under Various Forms Of Business.

-Below is information regarding federal taxes:
+Below is useful information regarding federal taxes:

-Pay State Taxes
+File and Pay State Taxes

 Business Taxes

-• Selling research and development services performed outside New Mexico in which the product is initially used in New Mexico.
+• Granting a right to use a franchise employed in New Mexico; Selling services in New Mexico or selling services performed outside New Mexico, the product of which is initially used in New Mexico.

 Wage Withholding Tax

-Pay Local Taxes
+File and Pay Local Taxes

-Lodgers Tax
+Lodgers’ Tax

 Property Tax